vmware/cloud-provider-for-cloud-director/README.md

 3. CPI user: CPI needs to be running in the cluster as a user with a set of rights as described in this section and the Rights section below.
 For convenience, let us term this user as the `CPI user`.

 ## VMware Cloud Director Configuration
 In this section, we assume that the Kubernetes cluster is created using the [Container Service Extension](https://github.com/vmware/container-service-extension).
 However that is not a mandatory requirement.
-We will later describe the process of enabling a user-created Kubernetes Cluster with CPI.

 NSX-T with NSX Advanced Load Balancer is a prerequisite to use LoadBalancers with CPI of VCD.